phuopham/league-management/README.md

-Sport league management - frontend with reactjs
+##Sport league management - frontend with Reactjs, TailwindCSS and Vite